Polar bear plunge: United States

 Polar plunges are held across the United States, including annual events held in Seattle (since 1993); Evergreen, Colorado; New York (the Coney Island Polar Bear Club); Lake George, NY;

 Boston (since 1904); Milwaukee's Bradford Beach (since 1916); New Hampshire; and New Jersey.
 Some, such as Minnesota's, are held to raise proceeds for the Special Olympics.
 Geisel School of Medicine at Dartmouth College also organizes an annual "Polar Plunge for Health Equity" into Occom Pond.
+There is also one done by the restaurant Florabama which as the name implies is on the Florida-Alabama state line in the Perdido Key.

 The Polar Bear Plunge event in Maryland is the largest polar bear plunge in the United States.
 It is held annually at Sandy Point State Park and raises funds for the Special Olympics.
 Sponsored by the Maryland State Police, in 2007, Plungapalooza raised $2.2 million and had 7,400 participants.
 In 2008, an estimated 12,000 people participated.

 Every Super Bowl Sunday, Long Beach, New York, hosts one of the largest plunge events in the United States.
 Since 1998, thousands have flocked to Long Beach to jump into the ocean on Super Bowl Sunday.
 All proceeds are donated to the Make-A-Wish Foundation.

 From February to March each year, Polar Plunges are held in numerous locations throughout the state of Illinois.
 Donations and proceeds raised for the Special Olympics.